 Artistic Direction, Performance: Elias Kurth / Performance: Jacob Ingram-Dodd / Live-Sound: Daniel Steiner / Light, Construction Supervisor: Nik Friedli / Communication, Dramaturgy: Anouk Gyssler / Assistant: Noah Schweizer / Production: Elias Raum, Wernli Performance

 Aargauer Kuratorium, Stadt Aarau, Godi Hertig Stiftung, Hans und Lina Blattner Stiftung

-Stadtbauamt Aarau, Barão-Hutter.Atelier, FARA (Freunde Alte Reithalle Aarau), All participants of the Open Space
+In Cooperation with Stadtbauamt Aarau, Barão-Hutter.Atelier, FARA (Freunde Alte Reithalle Aarau), and all participants of the Open Space